VCU-RRTC Center on Transition Innovations

 Data-driven transition planning

-CTI is responsible for the Indicator #14 data collection process, providing assistance to school divisions in collecting outcome data on students with disabilities after leaving high school.
+CTI manages the Indicator #14 data collection process, helping school divisions gather post-high outcome data for students with disabilities.

-CTI works with the VDOE to develop reports and assists in using data to inform and impact transition planning for students with disabilities.
+CTI collaborates with VDOE to develop reports and use this data to improve transition planning for students with disabilities.

 Getting to Know Indicator 14